Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Cascaded Channel Sparsity Model

-The cascaded channels exist a common channel, whose spatial paths departing from the BS to the RIS go through the common scatters.
+The cascaded {\mbox{ channels } of all users contain a common component, because the channels from the BS to the RIS are the same.
 Hence, the AoD array steering vectors of each cascaded channel should be the same as each other.
-Specifically, let the AoD index set corresponding to the non-zero columns of ${\bm X}_k$ be ${\Omega _{{\rm{D}},k}}$, where each element is associated with a typical AoD array steering vector at the BS side.
+Specifically, let the AoD index set corresponding to the non-zero columns of ${\bm X}_k$ be ${\Omega _{{{\rm D}},k}}$, where each element is associated with a typical AoD array steering vector at the BS side.
 Then, from \eqref{eqsignalmodel} and \eqref{eqsparsitychannel}, we have

-where $\Omega_D$ is defined as the common AoD support index set.
+where $\Omega_{\rm D}$ is defined as the common AoD support index set.